 Teaching and tutoring are forms of helping others to get to where they need or want to be.
 Some things are difficult to learn on one's own, or they are difficult with one version of learning those things.
 I hope to help others by providing a different or clear way of thinking about what gives them trouble.

-University of Texas at Austin - Bachelor's of Art, Latin
+Undergraduate Degree: The University of Texas at Austin - Bachelors, Latin

 High School Biology